uncommitted-and-forgotten/django-leapmotion/README.rst

         url(r'^leapmotion/', include('leapmotion.urls')),
     )

-Don't forget to migrate your database
+Don't forget to collect the static media.

 .. code-block:: bash

-    ./manage.py migrate leapmotion
+    ./manage.py collectstatic

 Usage
 -----

-TODO: Describe usage or point to docs.
-Also describe available settings and templatetags.
+You need to have the LEAP SDK / WebSocket server installed (SDK version 0.7.1+).
+You also need a modern browser.

 Contribute